Hike to the summit of Sam Knob, catching sweeping summit views and exploring a beautiful, wildflower-filled meadow just off the Blue Ridge Parkway.

 Wildflowers by the millions.
 Wild blueberries and blackberries.
 Stunning views.
-And cool, high-elevation breezes, even in mid-summer months, thanks to the 6000+ foot elevation.
-It just doesn’t get much better than the Sam Knob Trail.
+And cool, high-elevation breezes, even in mid-summer months, thanks to the mountain’s 6000+ foot elevation.
+It just doesn’t get much better.

-Sam Knob Trail: the hike
+Sam Knob: the hike

-The hike summits the bald summit of Sam Knob at 1.3 miles.
+The hike summits the mountain at 1.3 miles.
 Views from the grass-covered summit extend in all directions, visible from large, expansive rock outcrops.
 The sinister-looking, jagged profile of Devils Courthouse is visible far on the horizon to the south, and the grassy, rolling summit of nearby Black Balsam Knob is visible to the east.
-All around, stunning views of the nearby Middle Prong Wilderness, Shining Rock Wilderness and the winding meanders of the Blue Ridge Parkway can be had from the rocky overlooks surrounding the Sam Knob summit.
+All around, stunning views of the nearby Middle Prong Wilderness, Shining Rock Wilderness and the winding meanders of the Blue Ridge Parkway wrap around the rocky overlooks on the mountain’s top.

-Sam Knob Trail: Directions & Details
+Sam Knob Trail Map, Directions & Details

 35.325867, -82.881800 // N35 19.552 W82 52.908